Skip to Content

 I loved the fact the programme was applied and allowed you to pursue a particular area of interest.
 For me, that interest area was quality risk management.
 Each assignment could be directly applied to my job which enabled me to improve my work performance at the same time as learning new skills.
 I also really enjoyed the statistics papers which really helped me understand how to clearly and best display data.

 As a Regulatory Affairs professional I need a sound grounding in both science and quality systems.
-The subjects covered in the Master programme have really enhanced my understanding of quality systems and my ability to critically analyze and improve those systems.
+The subjects covered in the Master programme have really enhanced my understanding of quality systems and my ability to critically analyse and improve those systems.
 Learning to become a “critical thinker” has helped me immensely.

 I would highly recommend the Masters of Quality Systems to anyone planning a career as a Quality Manager or Quality Specialist.
 It’s a great course.